Skip to content

 I write about artists, artistic practices, books, exhibitions or any context in which art is made, shown and circulated.
 These texts sit between observation, analysis and reflection.
 They are informed by close proximity to artists and institutions, and by long-term engagement with the art world, its structures, tensions and contradictions.

 Through my writing, I aim to bring clarity, offer perspective and occasionally challenge how we look at art and how the art world functions.
-(Available for commissioned writing and talks in English/Dutch/French.)

 NEW HAPPY YEAR